Security Signals Explorer

 Logs includes a visualization and list of log samples to provide context on why the signal triggered.
 Click on any of the samples in the table to see the full log.

 Related Signals are displayed as a timeline of other signals which contain the same group by values to assist with triaging the signal.

-Below the header of Cloud Security Posture Management signals are tabs with detailed information related to the signal:
+Below the header of CSM Misconfigurations signals are tabs with detailed information related to the signal:

 Message displays the text configured in the detection rule to help the person reviewing the signal understand the purpose of the signal and how to respond.

 Findings includes a list of each resource that has been evaluated by the rule.